Chimmuanya/alx-low_level_programming/0x08-recursion/README.md

 5. Write a function that returns the value of x raised to the power of y.

 if y is lower than 0, the function should return -1

+6. Write a function that returns the natural square root of a number.

+If n does not have a natural square root, the function should return -1